-This month, I’ve officially made the five-year survival mark at being cancer-free.
+This month, I’ve officially made the five-year survival mark at being cancer-free from the aggressive and fast growing HGTN breast cancer!

 This month I made it!
-It means I have lived to see 2018, and my 2018 is a year chock-full of major, lifetime milestones.
+It means I have lived to see 2018.
+This 2018 is a year chock-full of major, lifetime milestones for me.
 Had cancer won, I would have missed this!

 - I turn 60 and so does my husband (60’s the new 30 right?);